dev7355608/vision-5e/README.md

 - _Devil's Sight_ if the actor has an active effect with the name `Devil's Sight`.
   - _Note: Remove the effect that gives 120 feet Darkvision if it exists: Devil's Sight doesn't increase the range of Darkvision._
 - _Divine Sense_ if the actor has an active effect with the name `Divine Sense`.
+- _Ethereal Sight_ if the actor has a feat with the name `Ethereal Sight` and its description contains the range in feet.
 - _Ghostly Gaze_ if the actor has an active effect with the name `Ghostly Gaze`.
 - _See Invisibility_ if the actor has an active effect with the name `See Invisibility`.